StreetSupport/gmhan/content/get-involved/_index.md

     * Sign up to the [Mailing List](https://streetsupport.us12.list-manage.com/subscribe?u=da9a1d4bb2b1a69a981456972&id=3c6ae13085) to hear about new events and activities

     * Attend the wider network events every three months.
-These usually take place in space donated by Salford University and will be advertised through the mailing list and on the [News And Events](/news-and-events) page.
+These events are advertised in our [News And Events](/news-and-events) page.

     * Let us know about good practice in ending homelessness that you are involved in, or a problem you've spotted that you don't think is being addressed by contacting [info@gmhan.net](mailto:info@gmhan.net).

     * Volunteer to be part of one of our three task groups- Learn, Lobby & Deliver.
-Through these groups you can share your knowledge and influence the direction of the GMHAN.
-Submit an expression of interest [here](https://www.gmhan.net/news-and-events/task-group-eoi/)
+Email us at [info@gmhan.net](mailto:info@gmhan.net) to find out more about how to join one of the groups

     * Volunteer to be the link person for your borough or field of work.
 See which areas we're looking for representatives from on the [About](/about) page under 'Who is involved in the HAN?